 When evaluation of a block begins, bindings are simultaneously created for each internal parameter specified by a block declaration.
 These bindings remain in existence until the evaluation of the block is completed, at which time they disappear.
 Each binding contains a value for the variable that it binds.
 The nature of the binding is specified by the block declaration that creates it.
 After the bindings have been made, execution of the statements in the block begins.
 The statements are executed in turn unless the sequence of control is altered by a GO statement or by a RETURN statement.
 Execution of the block is terminated either by executing a RETURN statement or by executing the last statement of the block without a transfer of control.

-A block declaration in SL is in the form:
+Each of the attribute declarations a, in SL is in the form:

-$$p_1 p_2 p_3 s_1, s_2, \ldots, s_n$$
+$p_1 p_2 p_3 v_1, v_2, \dots, v_n$